freqtrade/freqtrade/docs/includes/pairlists.md

 Filters low-value coins which would not allow setting stoplosses.

+Namely, pairs are blacklisted if the stop price would be the same as 99% of the stop price due to precision rounding on the exchange.

 !!!
 Warning "Backtesting"
     `PrecisionFilter` does not support backtesting mode using multiple strategies.